mschedrin/Cisco-Prime-Ansible-Inventory-Plugin_Collection/README.md

      type: git
      version: master
 ```
 `cpi_inventory.yml` is a configuration file for your inventory.
-You can check documentation by running `ansible-doc -t inventory mschedrin.ciscoprime.ciscoprime` on an ansible installation, check out [Installation and usage in Ansible](installation-and-usage-in-ansible).
+You can check documentation by running `ansible-doc -t inventory mschedrin.ciscoprime.ciscoprime` on an ansible installation.
+[Installation and usage in Ansible](#installation-and-usage-in-ansible).

 Example file:
 ```
 ---